vitaliiU/manual/js.md

 context();
 console.log(this.v);

-//for arrow function "use strict" is working right, because arrow function always have 'this' of environment when it be created: this.v = 77777;
+//for arrow function "use strict" is working right, because arrow function always have 'this' of environment when it be executed (run): this.v = 77777;
 console.log(this.v); //77777 in global context
 const context = () => {